bkesterbyld/701-Glenside/content/pages/index.md

       Augustine Lane is near the big Glenside curve and is a 1-2 minute walk on the Southern sidewalk of Glenside.
-It may look like there is walking space across the street from Augustine, but residents planted stuff there long ago that makes it dangerous to navigate.
+It may look like there is walking space across the street from Augustine, but residents planted stuff there long ago and the walkway is gone.

       When on foot to our house, cross at the first / southern driveway entrance